Explaining HPA Standards for Network Management (NET)

 Explaining HPA Standards for Network Management (NET) OnDemand

-Note: This OnDemand event discusses NET Standards for NCQA Health Plan Accreditation (HPA).
+Note: This OnDemand course discusses NET Standards for NCQA Health Plan Accreditation (HPA).

 This OnDemand event is geared towards individuals with one year of experience, or less; collecting, reporting, and acting upon credentialing data; or those who need a refresher, including:

 - Credentialing Specialists/Coordinators/Managers/Directors

 - Quality Improvement Managers/Directors

 - Regulatory Specialists/Managers/Directors

 - Explain the intent of each standard for Network Management (NET).

 - Examine the management of provider networks in a comprehensive manner.